Rabies (novel): Plot summary

 Luke volunteers to go and find one, not knowing that the rabies is already in the tower, since one of the members of the Aviation Security personnel has smuggled into the building a stewardess of the KLM airline with the idea to charge her safety for sexual favors, not knowing she was already infected, and thus infected him as well.
 As the rabies spreads rapidly amongst the remaining AS officers, Luke, who has decided the best way to certainly bring back a sample is to infect himself, runs into Dr. Matthew Lawerick (the fourth of Lieberman's 'evangelists' from Wolfenden) who has been brought to insanity following his desperate attempts to save his wife from the disease.
-Just as Lawerick grieves to him, Luke enters into the furious state, and, believing he's in an operating room, and operating on a patient with a tumor causing delusions, beheads him.
+Just as Lawerick grieves to him, Luke enters into the furious state, and, believing he is in an operating room, and operating on a patient with a tumor causing delusions, beheads him.
 Just as he recovers somewhat and returns to the tower, he is picked up by the remaining commander of Aviation Security, and proceeds to infect him - now there being two patients.
 But the situation is already too late for both, since the tower has been almost completely overrun by rabies.

-The sole two survivors, now also infected are Dr. Hamilton and Dr. Deveroux, locked and isolated.
-Both have taken Lieberman's vaccine (Lieberman himself has been killed by the writer/chronicler, whose girlfriend was really one of the Jews hunting for Stadler, and who, before he gets locked in the tower, passes him an envelope showing the results of Stadler's work on a person who is obviously the girlfriend's mother or some other close relative) and are each sitting facing each other, each in his own corner of the room they're in.
-Hamilton has notified the commander of the blockade that he will be in regular telephone contact, and if he doesn't call, that means the vaccine/serum fails, and Heathrow is to be 'sanitized' - completely cremated by the army.
-Soon though, they notice that the early signs of rabies infection begin to disappear - Liebermans serum appears to work.
+The only two survivors, now also infected, are Dr. Hamilton and Dr. Deveroux, locked and isolated.
+Both have taken Lieberman's vaccine (Lieberman himself has been killed by the writer/chronicler, whose girlfriend was really one of the Jews hunting for Stadler, and who, before he gets locked in the tower, passes him an envelope showing the results of Stadler's work on a person who is obviously a close relative of the girlfriend) and are sitting facing each other, each in his own corner of the room.
+Hamilton has notified the commander of the blockade that he will be in regular telephone contact, and if he does not call, that means the vaccine/serum failed, and Heathrow is to be 'sanitized' - completely cremated by the army.
+Soon, they notice that the early signs of rabies infection begin to disappear - Lieberman's serum appears to work.